xiix0/scam/README.md

-You will stop at nothing to reach your objective, but only because your brakes are defective.
+Your lover will never wish to leave you.